 On July 30, 2013, Oil States announced that its board of directors had authorized management to pursue the spin-off of its accommodations business into a standalone, publicly traded company, following which we will be an independent, publicly owned company.
-As part of the spin-off, we will consummate certain restructuring transactions described under "The Spin-Off-Restructuring Transactions," including (i) the incurrence of additional debt, (ii) the payment of a special dividend to Oil States and (iii) the contribution and transfer to us of the assets and liabilities associated with our business.
-We will also amend and restate our certificate of incorporation and bylaws.
+As part of the spin-off, Oil States will contribute to our capital all intercompany debt associated with growing our business over the last several years, and will contribute and transfer to us the assets and liabilities associated with our business.
+We will amend and restate our certificate of incorporation and bylaws.
 These transactions are collectively referred to as our "restructuring transactions" throughout this information statement.